karma-runner/karma-dart/README.md

 ## Known Limitations/Issues

 * Each test file must be a library -- due to the nature of the test runner, this is required.
-* When Dart syntax error is encountered, karma might get stuck until captureTimeout.
+* When Dart syntax error is encountered, karma SOMETIMES gets stuck until captureTimeout.
 There is no way to work around this until https://code.google.com/p/dart/issues/detail?id=5958

 [homepage]: https://github.com/karma-runner